TheOdinProject/top-meta/FAQ.md

 **When should I use ModMail?**

 If you see anything in the server that you believe is against our community rules, we encourage you to send a DM to <@575252669443211264> and to not address the issue yourself.
 You can also send a DM to <@575252669443211264> if you're not sure if you're allowed to share something in our channels.
+You can find more info about how to use ModMail in the [guide we posted here](https://discord.com/channels/505093832157691914/1059513837197459547/1082300847716835341).

-**When should I NOT use Modmail?**
+**When should I NOT use ModMail?**

 Please don't use <@575252669443211264> for personal TOP advice, programming help or casual chats with the team.